Scholarships & Financial Aid

 - Confirm your email address using a secure code, which will be sent to the email address you used.
 Once you verify your email address, you can use it instead of your username to log into your FAFSA.

-All of this information is on a reference sheet in the stand by the Scholarship Desk in the Counseling Center.
+All of this information is also on a reference sheet in the stand by the Scholarship Desk in the Counseling Center.

 Regents' Scholarship Information